Why is this connection with your child important?

+Healthy, secure attachment is directly linked to long-term positive emotional and mental health for your baby as they develop into children, teens and adults.
+Children need to feel loved and safe to develop secure attachment and become secure adults.
 Research has shown that secure attachment can help your child be better able to learn and cope with stress; feel confident, understand and share their feelings and have fewer behaviour problems.
+The opposite is also true.
 Insecure and disorganized attachment put children at increasing risk of problem behaviours and poor physical and mental health.
 Some examples include preschool and school-aged aggression, difficulty understanding and managing their emotions, and depression.

 How do you develop a healthy secure attachment relationship with your child?

 Your baby was born with the ability to tell you when they need you.
 These are called cues.
 They stare into the distance, have jerky movements, yawn, fuss, suck their fingers and sometimes lose interest in people or toys.
 Cues that your baby is ready to play with you are eyes wide and bright, eye contact with you, smiles, smooth movements, hands reaching out to you.
 How you respond to your baby’s cues of wanting to play, or cues of needing a break, or cues of distress (like crying) or cues of hunger, will build your attachment relationship with your child.
 Your child needs you close by to feel loved and safe as they explore their environment and as they grow and develop.

 Attachment starts before baby is even born: